kartikeyparth/Stock_exchange/README.md

 Trades pop out; TradeService stores them.
 The order’s remaining and status are updated.

-The response returns with a friendly message and any trades that happened.
+The response returns any trades that happened.

 Meanwhile, StockSearchService can load a million-ish stocks into a small Trie + TreeMap + Map index.

-StockController lets me reload, find by ID, or search by prefix.
+StockController reloads, find by ID, or search by prefix.

-TradeController lets me pull recent trades to see what actually filled.
+TradeController pulls recent trades to see what actually filled.

-OrderController can show me a book snapshot so I can peek at top bids/asks.
+OrderController shows a book snapshot so I can peek at top bids/asks.